categories

 A remote workforce poses additional security risks compared to a typical office.
 The nature of remote work necessitates the transfer of information over the network.
 Unsecured Internet connections expose sensitive company data to unauthorized users.
 A data breach can have financial and public relations repercussions that put a company out of business.

-Employers can take several steps to improve the security of remote workers.
+PRO TIP: Employers can take several steps to improve the security of remote workers.
 Updated antivirus software should be installed on all remote computers.
 Insist on a VPN being used anytime an employee connects to company IT resources.

 All employees should have cybersecurity training to help them identify risks such as phishing emails.
 Strong password policies need to be adopted and enforced to protect valuable company data.
 Some organizations may want to provide employees with work computers rather than have them use personal devices to perform their jobs.

-12. Inefficient time management
+12. Inefficient Time Management

 While managing your own schedule sounds appealing, it can be much more challenging than you think.
 It requires a high degree of prioritizing and project management by each remote employee to optimize how they use their time.
 Discipline is needed to avoid wasting time by getting distracted by non-work-related activities.

-The flexibility of remote work can lead to a disorganized schedule.
+PRO TIP: The flexibility of remote work can lead to a disorganized schedule.
 It’s best to decide which hours in the day you want to work and stick to a set routine.
 You’ll find you are mentally and physically more alert during those pre-determined work hours.

 Making a written list of daily and weekly tasks can help with time management.
 You’ll obtain a feeling of accomplishment every time you can cross an item off your list.

-13. Falling into bad habits
+13. Falling into Bad Habits

 It’s easy to fall into bad habits when working from home.
 Before you know it you’re spending the day eating potato chips, failing to exercise, and in general, taking bad care of yourself.

-Here’s how to overcome WFH challenges that lead to unhealthy habits.
+PRO TIP: Here’s how to overcome WFH challenges that lead to unhealthy habits.
 Set alerts on your phone or laptop to remind you to exercise.
 Make a conscious decision to eat more healthily and on a regular schedule.
 Get into good habits like walking, yoga, meditation, or working out to nourish your body and mind.

-14. Dress for success
+14. Dress for Success

 The temptation is great to lounge around all day in pajamas while working remotely.
 You should try your best to avoid this practice as it is can affect your mindset and how other perceive you.
 It demonstrates a lack of effort on your part to never get changed for work.

-You don’t need to go as far as wearing a suit and tie in your home office.
+PRO TIP: You don’t need to go as far as wearing a suit and tie in your home office.
 But you should consider your work-at-home time an extended form of casual Friday and dress accordingly.
 Develop a work uniform that suits your style and lets others know that you care about how you present yourself to the world.

-15. Visibility in the organization
+15. Visibility in the Organization

 In a traditional workplace, the emphasis is put on visibly verifying that an employee is doing their job.
 A remote workforce demands new techniques to gauge an employee’s productivity.
 Monitoring employees at their desks to ensure they are working is impossible.
 Working remotely can make it seem like you are not doing your share of the work.
 Feeling that other people don’t really think you are working can be frustrating.

-Evaluating employee performance in the virtualized environment of a remote workplace requires the combination of several complementary methods.
+PRO TIP: Evaluating employee performance in the virtualized environment of a remote workplace requires the combination of several complementary methods.
 One technique is to deploy time-tracking tools that provide information regarding each employee and what they are doing.
 If possible, employers should schedule short daily or weekly meetings to touch base and evaluate employee progress.
 Implement a streamlined reporting tool that’s easy to use for both managers and employees.

 It might take a little more effort, but workers can be tracked effectively in a remote workforce.
 The emphasis should be the amount and quality of work done.
 Don’t simply focus on the number of hours an employee worked.

-16. Creating a comfortable home office
+16. Creating a Comfortable Home Office

 Putting up with physical discomfort in a home office can impact productivity and result in employees taking more time off.
 Back injuries from bad posture or sitting in inferior chairs all day can linger and cause long-term health problems.
 Remote workers may have to get by with the furniture they already own which might not be appropriate for extended use.

-Educating the workforce about the potential issues related to an uncomfortable work environment is a positive step to take.
+PRO TIP: Educating the workforce about the potential issues related to an uncomfortable work environment is a positive step to take.
 Issues such as screen placement and proper lighting can help make the workspace more comfortable.
 Employers should consider financial assistance to provide remote workers with the desk, chairs, and other items they need to thrive when working from home.

 A Final Word